 “I have patterned my career after his in the way that he has always been willing to help others,” Michaels replied.
 “I respect just about everything about Tracy.
 He has always been willing to help guys get better and help guys get bookings.”

-It has been more than 25 years since Chris has made his debut into professional wrestling and throughout the years, there have been two things that have been consistent.
+It has been more than 25 years since Chris has made his debut in professional wrestling and throughout the years, there have been two things that have been consistent.
 One is his passion for the sport, and the other is his friendship with Tracy Smothers.
 Today, the two wrestlers occasionally work together from time to time in select towns in both Kentucky and Tennessee.

 You can find Chris almost every Friday night at the New South Arena in Franklin, Kentucky.
 Once again, fate might be responsible for this convenient opportunity, and that’s because the wrestling venue is just blocks away from where he lives.